 Corporations must ensure that the holder of the post has an appropriate qualification or level of experience.
-The current Clerk is qualified to the equivalent of ICSA and has many years of experience in a governance role.
+The current Clerk is qualified to the equivalent of ICSA and has many years of experience in a senior governance role.

-He undertakes appropriate training to keep abreast of current developments, is regular attender at the AoC North West Clerks Network, was one of ten Reviewers nationally who undertook a number of pilot Board Reviews on behalf of the ETF/AoC in 2021 and was a member of the Working Group developing the Governance Professionals programme of learning and support.
+He undertakes appropriate training to keep abreast of current developments, is regular attender at the AoC Northwest Clerks Network, was one of ten Reviewers nationally who undertook a number of pilot Board Reviews on behalf of the ETF/AoC in 2021 and was a member of the Working Group developing the Governance Professionals programme of learning and support.
 He was also a former National Leader of Governance when the process was managed by the AoC.
 The Clerk, together with an existing Governor has been appointed to the Panel of Reviewers utilised by the AoC to undertake Board Reviews as part of their commercial operation.
-He has currently completed two Board Reviews for AoC and is programme to undertakes further reviews in 2024.
+He has currently completed four Board Reviews for AoC.

 He is also required to undertake appropriate training in College as directed by the CPD Policy Unit.
-The Clerk is also a Primary School Governor.
+The Clerk is also a Primary School Governor and a Trustee of the Lowther